Merck & Co., Inc. (NYSE:MRK) Updates FY 2021 Earnings Guidance

-A hedge fund recently bought a new stake in Merck & Co., Inc. stock.
-OLD Mission Capital LLC purchased a new stake in shares of Merck & Co., Inc. (NYSE:MRK) during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor purchased 2,980 shares of the company’s stock, valued at approximately $247,000.
-Hedge funds and other institutional investors own 72.86% of the company’s stock.
+An institutional investor recently bought a new position in Merck & Co., Inc. stock.
+OLD Mission Capital LLC bought a new position in shares of Merck & Co., Inc. (NYSE:MRK) in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor bought 2,980 shares of the company’s stock, valued at approximately $247,000.
+72.86% of the stock is owned by institutional investors and hedge funds.

 Merck & Co, Inc operates as a healthcare company worldwide.
 It operates through two segments, Pharmaceutical and Animal Health segments.
 The Pharmaceutical segment offers human health pharmaceutical products in the areas of oncology, hospital acute care, immunology, neuroscience, virology, cardiovascular, diabetes, and women's health, as well as vaccine products.